Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 Aspect Ratio [Auto]: Back when these game systems were out, you could buy televisions in either widescreen (16:9 ratio) or standard (4:3 ratio).
 Some game systems could switch back and forth, depending on the game.

-To me, this is a personal preference setting.
-I’m OK with a 4:3 aspect ratio, even though it means I’m going to see black bars on the sides of my screen.
+This is a personal preference setting.
+I’m OK with a 4:3 aspect ratio, even though it means I will see black bars on the sides of my screen.

 To some people, that really annoys them.